mlmaskey/Assemble_climate_data/README.md

-# Assembeling Climate data in time scale and perform spatial interpolation using ordinary kriging
+# Assembling Climate data in time scale and perform spatial interpolation using ordinary kriging

 ## Steps
 - Gathering the data